-Retiree - (also known as annuitant) an Employee who has retired as defined in the Act.
+Retiree - (also known as annuitant) an Employee who has retired as defined in the Act and, for purposes of Benefits under this Plan, is under the age of 65.

 Routine Patient Care Costs - the costs of any Medically Necessary health care service for which Benefits are provided under the Plan, without regard to whether the Participant is participating in a clinical trial.